trussworks/terraform-aws-iam-ecr-ci/README.md

 Terraform 0.11.
 Pin module version to ~> 1.X.
 Submit pull-requests to terraform011 branch.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
+Creates an IAM user/group for CI to use to push images to ECR.

+Creates the following resources:

+* IAM user, group, and policy.

 ## Usage